 I just draped a big table cloth over it and used it……

 Until a few weeks ago when I started working on it again.
-From the looks of it I knew that my original plan of a beautifully restored mahogany finish was not going to happen.
-So on the plan B. I developed visions of clean, super smooth white.
+From the looks of it, I knew that my original plan of a beautifully restored mahogany finish was not going to happen.
+So on to plan B. I developed visions of clean, super smooth white.
 A polished look.

 I had confidence I could pull it off……

 So I started…….

 And finished the scraping and the sanding and primed her……